What I do and why I do it

 Writing addict & adept

-At age 7, I won my first writing award: a three-foot-long fire truck with an ear-splitting siren.
+At age five, I won my first writing award: a three-foot-long fire truck with an ear-splitting siren.
 I’ve been addicted to writing ever since.
-It earned me most of my college tuition, a four-week trip to Greece, and a 10-day Caribbean cruise.
-Oh, yes, and mortgage payments: my current day job is describing rare books in such an enticing way that customers are eager to pay my boss thousands of dollars for them.
-I also do freelance editing, writing, and copywriting (testimonials here): email me for info on rates.
+It earned me most of my college tuition, a four-week trip to Greece, and a ten-day Caribbean cruise.
+Oh, yes, and mortgage payments: my day job for 25 years was describing rare books in such an enticing way that customers were eager to pay my boss thousands of dollars for them.
+I also do freelance editing, writing, and copywriting (testimonials here): email me for info on rates (DuranteDianne@gmail.com.

-On my own time (I have mad time management skills!)
-I’m a tour guide, independent researcher, freelance writer, and lecturer.
-My insatiable curiosity has led me to comment on the arts, food, history, politics, and the business of writing and publishing.
-(Here’s the All-Inclusive List.)
+I’m also a tour guide, independent researcher, freelance writer, and lecturer.
+My insatiable curiosity has led me to comment on the arts, food, history, politics, and the business of writing and publishing: see the All-Inclusive List.
 The challenge of figuring out how ideas and facts fit together, and then sharing what I know with others, clearly and concisely – that’s what makes me leap out of bed in the morning.

 Art & art history